Exact Logit-Based Product Design: Literature Review

 \paragraph{Optimization literature:} Lastly, we comment on the relation of our paper to the general optimization literature.
 Our paper contributes to the growing literature on mixed-integer convex and mixed-integer conic programming.
 In the optimization community, there has been an increasing interest in developing general solution methods for this class of problems \citep[see, for example,][]{lubin2018polyhedral,coey2020outer} as well as understanding what types of optimization problems can and cannot be modeled as mixed-integer convex programs \citep{lubin2017mixed}.
 At the same time, mixed-integer convex and mixed-integer conic programming have been used in a variety of applications, such as power flow optimization \citep{lubin2019chance}, robotics \citep{liu2020new}, portfolio optimization \citep{benson2013mixed}, joint inventory-location problems \citep{atamturk2012conic} and designing battery swap networks for electric vehicles \citep{mak2013infrastructure}.
+All of our mathematical programming formulations rely on the exponential cone, and thus our paper contributes to a growing set of applications of exponential cone programming, which include scheduling charging of electric vehicles \citep{chen2021exponential}, robust optimization with uncertainty sets motivated by estimation objectives \citep{zhu2021joint} and manpower planning \citep{jaillet2018strategic}.